BGA Inspector Information

 Operating costs

-Inspectors are advised to at least cover their ‘out of pocket’ expenses (including addition or renewal of qualifications) through charges made for their work or through an arrangement with the gliding club that they support.
+Inspectors are advised to at least cover their ‘out of pocket’ expenses (including addition or renewal of qualification/licence) through charges made for their work or through an arrangement with the gliding club that they support.

 Standards, conduct and BGA policies